cowtree/udacity_mldevops_project3/README.md

 ### Model
-- In this example here, a random forest model was trained on the given dataset ([census dataset](/data/census.csv)) and
+- In this example a random forest model was trained on the given dataset ([census dataset](/data/census.csv)) with a 80/20 train/test split
+- An in-depth investigation of features was conducted on specific slices to determine likely biases
 - For more details on model performance, please have a look at the [model card](model_card.md)

  ### API
  - The API was impelemented using fastAPI framework
- - It consists of two functions:
+ - It consists of two operations:
     - **GET**: Display a welcome message at the root path
     - **POST**: Given input dataset of an employee predict the salary of the employee
  - Example of parameters of the [Example POST](example.png)